jacebenson/jace.pro/content/post/2020-04-27-why-do-some-call-servicenow-snow-and-sn/index.md

 ---
 title: "How do you refer to ServiceNow?"
 subtitle: "Between ServiceNow, Snow, and SN, why do folks call it these different things?"
-summary: "This is an unsual post.
+summary: "This is an unusual post.
 I just want to write out my thoughts on this."
 authors: ["jace"]
 tags: []
 categories: []